ibm-cloud-docs/solution-tutorials/lamp-stack.md

    sudo ln -s /usr/share/wordpress /var/www/html/wordpress
    sudo mv /etc/wordpress/config-localhost.php /etc/wordpress/config-default.php
    ```
 7. Complete the WordPress setup and publish on the platform.
 Open a browser and go to http://yourVMPublicIPAddress/wordpress.
 Substitute the public IP address of your VM.
-It should look similar to this image.
+    It should look similar to the image below.
    ![WordPress site running](images/solution4/WordPressSiteRunning.png)
 -----------

 ## Configure Domain